AndrewW-NFC/NFC-tools/README.md

 ### Why do I need to activate `.venv` each time?

 The `.venv` folder is NFC Tools’ private Python environment.
 It contains the installed `nfc-tools` and `nfc` commands.

-A new Terminal window does not automatically know about that environment, so you activate it again each time you come back to use the app.
+A new Terminal or PowerShell window starts fresh.
+It does not automatically know about the `.venv` environment, so you activate that environment again each time you come back to use the app.

-You do not need to reinstall NFC Tools unless you delete the folder, delete `.venv`, or want to update the code.
+You do not need to reinstall NFC Tools unless you delete the project folder, delete `.venv`, or want to update the code.

+## Running your first test

+Do a short test before trying a full overnight session.

+1. Start NFC Tools.
+2. Open the dashboard in your browser.
+3. Confirm that the microphone meter is moving.
+4. Confirm that Settings has the correct site, microphone, recording format, and analyzers.
+5. Start a short recording session.
+6. Let it run long enough to create at least one audio segment.
+7. Stop the session.
+8. Watch the Status area for analysis progress.
+9. Open Detections and confirm that analyzer output was created.

+A good first test is not about identifying birds.
+It is about confirming that your computer, browser, microphone, recorder, and analyzers are all working together.

 ## First run